 Ridge and Lasso in R: How Penalised Regression Shrinks Coefficients and Selects Variables

-Ridge and Lasso are penalised linear regressions that add a cost for large coefficients, trading a little bias for a big drop in variance.
-Ridge shrinks every coefficient smoothly; Lasso forces some to exactly zero, which doubles as automatic variable selection.
+Ridge and Lasso are penalised linear regressions that add a cost for large coefficients, trading a small bit of bias for a big drop in variance.
+Ridge shrinks every coefficient smoothly toward zero; Lasso forces some all the way to zero, which doubles as automatic variable selection.

 RFirst Lasso fit on Boston housing